LeafAt0914/fast-universal/README.md

 # fast-universal

-This repository contains the source code for Fast-UAP: An Algorithm for Expediting Universal Adversarial Perturbation Generation Using the Orientation of Perturbation Vectors
+This repository contains the source code for Fast-UAP: An Algorithm for Expediting Universal Adversarial Perturbation Generation Using the Orientations of Perturbation Vectors

 `tensorflow-gpu` version we use:1.1.0